Home » Autism Awareness Month Activities for Students, Corporate Teams & Families

 The puzzle piece has become a widely recognized symbol for autism awareness.
 This month, consider creating puzzle piece-themed crafts or decorations as a family activity.
 You can make puzzle piece magnets, keychains, or even a large collaborative puzzle piece artwork.
 As you work together, discuss the significance of the puzzle piece and use it as an opportunity to learn more about autism and promote acceptance within your community.

-Host your own fundraiser
+Host your fundraiser

 Hosting your own fundraiser is an excellent way to get involved and make a tangible impact during Autism Awareness Month.
 Whether it’s a bake sale, car wash, or a sponsored event like a walk or run, a fundraiser can bring the community together while raising funds for autism research, support services, or local organizations that assist autistic individuals and their families.
 This activity spreads awareness and teaches valuable lessons about empathy, teamwork, and using your skills and talents to make a difference.
 Encourage family members of all ages to participate and consider inviting friends, neighbors, and local businesses to join in the effort.